The Truth About Age and Fertility

 Posted on Apr 24, 2014 | 1 comment

 We’ve all heard a story like this: A 40-something celebrity gets pregnant with twins.
 But these headlines may be giving false hope to women who wait until later in life to start a family.
-National Infertility Awareness Week, April 20-26, aims to increase knowledge about infertility and clarify some common misconceptions.
+National Infertility Awareness Week in April, aims to increase knowledge about infertility and clarify some common misconceptions.
 Alexis Kim, M.D., a fertility expert from the Palo Alto Medical Foundation (PAMF), helps shed light on common myths about age and fertility.

 Myth: A woman can easily get pregnant well into her 40s.